JakeChu-Git/Guess-The-Link/README.md

 # Guess The Link

 Guess The Link is a daily puzzle game (wordle esque) where players try to guess the common link that connects three seemingly unrelated images.
 Each day, a new puzzle is released, and players have four attempts to guess the correct answer.
 With each incorrect guess, a hint is revealed to help players narrow down the possibilities.
+The concept of game is heavily inspired by youtube videos of the same.

 ## Table of Contents